coppolaop/RPGDiceRoller/README.md

 ## License

-This project is licensed under the Apache-2.0 license - see [LICENSE.md] (LICENSE) for more details.
+This project is licensed under the Apache-2.0 license - see [LICENSE.md](LICENSE) for more details.